CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 ### 2 4 Synchronization error

 When data is edited locally on a laptop, it must be synchronized with the institution's file servers whenever possible, e.g. For example, if the employee logs in again via the VPN.
 However, the data can also be destroyed.
 In general, before synchronization, you have to set how to handle conflicting data reconciliation: whether, for example, the version on the laptop or the version also edited by another employee on the server is updated on the server without being asked, or if the user should decide.
 This is often configured once and often forgotten afterwards.
-But if data is changed in a different order than originally thought, then important information is quickly lost.
+But if data is changed in a different order than originally thought, important information will quickly be lost.

 ### 2 5 Data loss in mobile use